Bug #10708

 @Nobuyoshi: thanks for the consideration!

-Updated by ozydingo (Andrew Schwartz) over 8 years ago
+Updated by ozydingo (Andrew Schwartz) almost 9 years ago

 Adding to this, the current behavior results in the following inconsistent behavior: I can call an argless method using a double-splatted empty Hash directly, but this cannot be done via a delegating or overriding method.
 I'm encountering this an an issue with subclasses that override argless parent methods with its own definition that accepts kwargs, and I would argue that the difference in behavior when calling bar directly vs calling it via foo is very surprising.